Stoat: Folklore and mythology

 In Irish mythology, stoats were viewed anthropomorphically as animals with families, which held rituals for their dead.
 They were also viewed as noxious animals prone to thieving, and their saliva was said to be able to poison a grown man.
 To encounter a stoat when setting out for a journey was considered bad luck, but one could avert this by greeting the stoat as a neighbour.
 Stoats were also supposed to hold the souls of infants who died before baptism.

 In the folklore of the Komi people of the Urals, stoats are symbolic of beautiful and coveted young women.
-In the Zoroastrian religion, the stoat is considered a sacred animal, as its white winter coat represented purity.
-Similarly, Mary Magdalene was depicted as wearing a white stoat pelt as a sign of her reformed character.

 One popular European legend had it that a white stoat would die before allowing its pure white coat to be besmirched.
 When it was being chased by hunters, it would supposedly turn around and give itself up to the hunters rather than risk soiling itself.

-The former nation (now region) of Brittany in France uses a stylized ermine-fur pattern in forming the coat of arms and flag of Brittany.
-Gilles Servat's song La Blanche Hermine ("The White Ermine") became an anthem for Bretons (and is popular among French people in general).